DevilMusic2028/EQUIOPTIONS/README.md

 # Todo:

-- Favicon, Header logo ?
-- Content updates ?
-- Backgrounds ?
-- Advisory board ?
+- Advisory board and FAQ sections
-- FAQ ?

-- Perfectionist details, redundancies, cleanup
-- Manage fallbacks (jQuery, etc.)
 - Move to React as listings/investors pages come in